ugreg/cds-rest-api/README.md

 # Dynamics REST APIs in Java
 Dynamics 365 REST API in Java.

+# Azure AD Setup Required

 # Deployment
 You will need the [mvn CLI](https://maven.apache.org/install.html).
 Complete the 5 setup steps using the [Java Web App using ADAL](https://github.com/Azure-Samples/active-directory-java-webapp-openidconnect) tutorial.

+> IMPORTANT
+>
+> Make sure you select "Grant Permission" for your app at https://portal.azure.com.

-These last two steps are the most important.
+These last two steps are also important.

 ### Step 4:  Configure the sample to use your Azure AD tenant